The RetroBeat: Why the heck didn’t the GameCube sell better?

 Nintendo itself knew this, and it tried to fight the stigma with great, more mature games like Resident Evil 4 and Eternal Darkness.
 But these couldn’t compete with Grand Theft Auto.

-That’s a how a system with some of the greatest games ever can only sell a bit sell than 22 million systems.
+That’s how a system with some of the greatest games ever can only sell a bit less than 22 million systems.
 And it bums me out a bit.
 I love everything about the GameCube.
-I adore its bold, bright colors (I even talked everyone here into during that iconic spice orange color from my favorite GameCube controller).
+I adore its bold, bright colors (I even talked everyone here into that iconic spice orange color from my favorite GameCube controller).
 I love that goofy (yet surprisingly convenient) handle in the back.
 I consider the controller’s design to still be my favorite ever.

 Thankfully, I think the console has earned respect these days.
 Younger, newer folks continue to discover classics like Metroid Prime.
 And those that grew up with these games, like me, still have fun returning to the likes of Mario Kart: Double Dash or Paper Mario: The Thousand-Year Door.
 And Nintendo has now been around long enough that it’s a classic.
 No one thinks of Mario or other Nintendo characters as lame or for kids only.
 They have become the Disney of gaming.
 Nintendo is for everyone.